alamshoaib134/Al-Quran/readme.md

 - **Keyword Search**: Search for specific words or phrases across the entire Quran
 - **Statistical Analysis**: View visualizations and statistics about Quran's structure
+- **Multilingual Surah Explorer**:
-- **Surah Explorer**: Read complete Surahs with word cloud visualizations
+  - Read complete Surahs in Arabic, Urdu, and English
+  - Side-by-side translation comparison
+  - Word cloud visualizations
+  - RTL support for Arabic text

 ### 1. Quranic Analysis (Jupyter Notebooks)
 A collection of interactive notebooks providing statistical insights about the Quran: